Skip to content

 Some working papers do not give a lot of information - just give as much as you can following this basic format.

 Author (Year) Title of the working paper (Series title and number if there is one).
-Place of publication: publisher (if given).
-Available online: URL [Accessed date].
+Publisher (if given).
+URL [Accessed date].

 First, please note that a website URL is NEVER a suitable reference on its own.
-Sometimes the author (even an organisation) is not clear.
-If that is the case, use the webpage title (and a short form of this as your in-text citation).
 Dates can often be found in copyright information at the bottom of the page.
 If a range is given, use the later year.
-Use n.d. if no date available at all.
+Use n.d. if no date is given at all.

-Author(s) (Year) Title of web page in sentence case*.
-Available online: URL [Accessed date].
+Author(s) or company name (Year) Title of web page in sentence case*.
+URL [Accessed date].

 Individual Author(s)